 UP PCS J 2016 – 2017

-The Public Service Commission, Uttar Pradesh shall hold a UP Civil Judge (Preliminary) Exam for Civil Judge (Junior Division) Recruitment 2016.
+The Public Service Commission, Uttar Pradesh had held a UP Civil Judge (Preliminary) Exam for Civil Judge (Junior Division) Recruitment 2016.

 - Total No. of Posts: 218